Taitava/obsidian-shellcommands/README.md

 2. Click Install, and after that **remember to click Enable**!
 3. Head to *Shell commands* settings tab.
 4. All commands will be run in a certain directory.
 By default, it's your vault's base directory.
 If you want to run the commands in some other directory, you can type it in the *Working directory* field.
 5. Define one or more commands by clicking the *New command* button, entering a command and clicking *Apply changes*.
+Read variable usage instructions in the settings panel if you need them.
 6. All commands that you have defined, will be added to Obsidian's command palette.
 You can execute them from there (by hitting `Ctrl/Cmd + P` and searching for your command) or you can define a hotkey for each individual command in Obsidian's Hotkeys settings tab.

 ## Usage examples